The Get Out of Debt Free Post

 I didn’t start working Dave’s program until after I listened to him for a year or more, but hearing people call in and ask for help, or tell their debt-free stories inspired me to make a change.
 I closed my credit accounts and cut up my cards and vowed to carry less debt.
 Becoming completely debt free sounded too weird.
 Wouldn’t I always have a car payment?

 The less we owed, the weirder it got!
 My husband and I started saying no. We stopped buying things we didn’t need, got rid of the stuff we bought that we didn’t want and cleared up our debt.
-This summer we made our last car payment, and today, other than our mortgage, we are debt free.
+We mad our last car payment in 2010, paid off everything else and today, we are debt free.
 We are building our e-fund, and the freedom and peace of mind that comes with that, can not be bought.
 It’s weird right?
 I always thought that I would always have a car payment or owe someone something!
 With no debt and a padded e-fund, our family can make choices based on something other than money.

 There are many ways to get out of debt but not many that show you how to change your behavior.
 Dave recommends a set of “baby steps” that look like this: